franzinc/nfs/README.md

 Changes in this section will appear in the next release of Allegro NFS.

+* Add configuration option for badly behaved clients that cannot handle 64-bit file-ids; when turned on, file-ids will be truncated to 32-bits.

 * Fix: readdir*() calls no longer takes a really long time on large directories.